-(a) Except as provided for in Article 10.1(g) and except where departments or their equivalent do not exist, or when a faculty decides by a vote of the faculty concerned to forego consideration at the departmental level, consideration of candidates for promotion shall take place at three levels: departmental, faculty and University.
-At the University level consideration shall be by the University Promotions Committee.

-(b) (i) Unless a faculty employee requests not to be considered in a letter to the chairperson, each faculty employee shall automatically be considered for promotion in the years specified as normally appropriate in Appendix B to this agreement.
+- (a) Except as provided for in Article 10.1(g) and except where departments or their equivalent do not exist, or when a faculty decides by a vote of the faculty concerned to forego consideration at the departmental level, consideration of candidates for promotion shall take place at three levels: departmental, faculty and University.
+At the University level consideration shall be by the University Promotions Committee. - (b) (i) Unless a faculty employee requests not to be considered in a letter to the chairperson, each faculty employee shall automatically be considered for promotion in the years specified as normally appropriate in Appendix B to this agreement.
 In all other cases, faculty employees will only be considered for promotion if they signify to the departmental-, or school-level committee in writing that they wish to be considered for promotion in a particular year.
-These committees shall ensure that the deadline for application for promotion is communicated in writing to all faculty employees each year.

-(ii) Where a faculty employee requests not to be considered in accordance with Article 10.1(b) (i) above, the employee will not be automatically considered for promotion in a subsequent year, but must apply for consideration in accordance with Article 10.1(b) (i).

-(c) Unless a candidate who is not recommended at one level, including the lowest, indicates in writing to the appropriate dean a desire not to be considered further, he/she shall be reconsidered automatically at the remaining higher levels up to and including reconsideration by the University Promotions Committee.

-(d) The opinion of outside referees shall be sought for promotion to Associate Professor.
+These committees shall ensure that the deadline for application for promotion is communicated in writing to all faculty employees each year. - Where a faculty employee requests not to be considered in accordance with Article 10.1(b) (i) above, the employee will not be automatically considered for promotion in a subsequent year, but must apply for consideration in accordance with Article 10.1(b) (i). - (c) Unless a candidate who is not recommended at one level, including the lowest, indicates in writing to the appropriate dean a desire not to be considered further, he/she shall be reconsidered automatically at the remaining higher levels up to and including reconsideration by the University Promotions Committee. - (d) The opinion of outside referees shall be sought for promotion to Associate Professor.
+Where these referees are academics, they shall hold or have held the rank of Associate or Full Professor.
 The candidate and the chairperson of his/her department will each submit two (2) names separately to the dean.
 The dean will request letters from at least two (2) referees chosen from the names submitted and others which may be added by the dean.
 These will necessarily include the two (2) names submitted by the candidate.
-The soliciting of letters of reference or assessment shall be consistent with Article 16.8.

-(e) The opinion of outside referees shall be sought for the promotion to Full Professor.
+The soliciting of letters of reference or assessment shall be consistent with Article 16.8. - (e) The opinion of outside referees shall be sought for the promotion to Full Professor.
+Where these referees are academics, they shall hold or have held the rank of Full Professor.
 The candidate and the chairperson of the department shall each submit three (3) names separately to the dean.
 The dean will request letters from at least three (3) referees chosen from the names submitted and others which may be added by the dean.
 These will necessarily include the three (3) names submitted by the candidate.
-The soliciting of letters of reference or assessment shall be consistent with Article 16.8.

-(f) The letters from the referees shall be available for consideration at the faculty and University levels.

-10.1 (g) The promotion of Lecturers to the rank of Assistant Professor shall be considered upon application only at the departmental and faculty level as appropriate pursuant to Article 10.1(a).
+The soliciting of letters of reference or assessment shall be consistent with Article 16.8. - (f) The letters from the referees shall be available for consideration at the faculty and University levels. - (g) The promotion of Lecturers to the rank of Assistant Professor shall be considered upon application only at the departmental and faculty level as appropriate pursuant to Article 10.1(a).